GoogleCloudPlatform/cloud-builders/git/README.md

 The following examples demonstrate build requests that use this builder.

-For these to work, the remote repository must either be public, or the builder service account must have permission to access it.
+For these to work, either the remote repository must be public or the builder service account must have permission to access it.

 ### Clone a Git repository